CBN FROM OILWELL CANNABIS DISPENSARY OF HOUSTON, TEXAS!

 With CBN, however, studies show that it can be effective in modulating anxiety responses when combined with other cannabis compounds.
 CBD has already been shown to modulate the behavioral effects of cannabis.
 It’s possible that CBN is beneficial because of its lack of negative behavioral effects, allowing people to treat anxiety effectively without disruptive psychoactive experiences or adverse effects.

-Glaucoma is ranked among the most common reasons for marijuana use and a significant driver of compassionate marijuana use.
-Both marijuana and THC are shown to reduce intraocular pressure, relieving some of the pain and discomfort of glaucoma.
+Glaucoma is ranked among the most common reasons for Certain Cannabinoids, especially popularly associated forms of it, use and a significant driver of compassionate use.
+Certain Cannabinoids, especially popularly associated forms of it, such as THC are shown to reduce intraocular pressure, relieving some of the pain and discomfort of glaucoma.

 This was at a time when glaucoma medications had significant side effects, however.
-Since then, conventional medication has largely eclipsed marijuana treatments for glaucoma.
+Since then, conventional medication has largely eclipsed Certain Cannabinoids, especially popularly associated forms of it, treatments for glaucoma.
 Still, several clinical studies have found that cannabinoids can reduce intraocular pressure as well as conventional glaucoma medication, regardless of how they’re delivered.
 For some, cannabinoids may be a viable treatment option to replace conventional pharmaceuticals with contraindications or side effects that prevent their use.

 One of the primary benefits touted for CBN is relief from insomnia.
 More than anything else, CBN is known as a sedative that can be used to treat insomnia and other sleep disturbances.